Chickenchaser-Kwak/Wowza-ContentsList-HttpProvider/README.md

 = How To Use =
 1. Open project using Eclipse with Wowza IDE.
-2. Configure build.xml file.
-You probably set wowza.lib.dir property value to your Wowza Installation dir.
+2. Configure build.xml file if you install WowzaEngine at a different path.
 3. Compile and build.
 It will automatically generate a jar file(ContentsListProvider.jar) under {WowzaInstallDir}/lib folder.

 4. Add below lines to {WowzaInstallDir}/conf/VHost.xml.